Carthusians: Charterhouse

-The monastery is generally a small community of hermits based on the model of the 4th century Lauras of Palestine.
-A Carthusian monastery consists of a number of individual cells built around a cloister.
-The individual cells are organised so that the door of each cell comes off a large corridor.
+The monastery is generally a small community of hermits based on the model of the 4th-century Lauras of Palestine.
+A Carthusian monastery consists of a number of individual "cells", usually small houses, each with a small garden, built around a cloister.
+The individual cells are typically organised so that the door of each cell comes off a large corridor or cloister inner wall.

 The focus of Carthusian life is contemplation.
-To this end there is an emphasis on solitude and silence.
+To this end, there is an emphasis on solitude and silence.
 Carthusians do not have abbots—instead, each charterhouse is headed by a prior and is populated by two types of monks: the choir monks, referred to as hermits, and the lay brothers.
 This reflects a division of labor in providing for the material needs of the monastery and the monks.
 For the most part, the number of brothers in the Order has remained the same for centuries, as it is now: seven or eight brothers for every ten fathers.
 Humility is a characteristic of Carthusian spirituality.
 The Carthusian identity is one of shared solitude.